14 Simulation Methods

 Exercise 14.3 Return to the minimum distance estimation of the income process from Example 12.2.
 Instead of using the identity weighting matrix, implement estimation with:

 1. The diagonal weighting matrix, where each moment is weighted by the inverse of the variance of the corresponding sample moment.
+Use the bootstrap (resampling individuals as in Example 14.5) to estimate the variance of each sample moment.